 For some people, the reason for choosing one hair salon over another is based solely on its ability to book an appointment online.
-At the Google I/Odeveloper conference, Sundar Pichai, the company’s CEO, explained how its Google Duplex technology can help the phone-shy avoid having to actually speak to someone to make an appointment.
+At the Google I/Odeveloper conference, company CEO Sundar Pichai explained how its Google Duplex technology can help the phone-shy avoid having to actually speak to someone to make an appointment.

 Around 60 percent of U.S. businesses don’t have online booking systems, according to Google.
 It’s been working on a way for users to give a time and date to Google Assistant, which can then make the call and set up an appointment.
 “It brings together all our investments over the years in natural language understanding, deep learning, text to speech,” said Pichai.